10 years of A Great Big City

-I also had other sites listed in my notes under "Competition" — Looks like about two thirds of them are gone now, including both "The Scoop" and "The Local" by the New York Times.
-Congrats to the 10-year survivors: Hyper-local neighborhood newspapers and Patch.com.
-Apparently print ads for local dentists is the most sustainable model for local news.
+I had other sites listed in my notes under "Competition" — Looks like about two thirds of them are gone now, including both "The Scoop" and "The Local" by the New York Times, but congrats to the 10-year survivors: Hyper-local neighborhood newspapers and Patch.com.
+Apparently print ads for local dentists are the most sustainable model for local news.

 AGBC wasn't supposed to be a newsblog, which is why I wasn't particularly prepared for it.
-I do not have a journalism background and I fell into writing news articles because that was the simplest part of the total site I envisioned, but I am hesitant and incompetent and tackle everything alone, so I ended up being a reporter in addition to a website developer.
-At its best, I wrote about interesting stories I found during my multi-hour walks around the city.
+I don't have a journalism background and I fell into writing news articles because that was the simplest part of the total site I envisioned, but I am hesitant and incompetent and tackle everything on my own, so I ended up being a reporter in addition to a website developer.
+At its best, I wrote about interesting stories I discovered during my multi-hour walks around the city.
 At its worst, I rewrote other news orgs' stories just to pump up the site's visibility online.
-I'm sorry to say, but it worked.
-So I stopped.
+I'm sorry to say that the rewriting actually did increase the site's visibility, so I stopped.

 The site only had ads for maybe three years total in the middle of the 10 year span.
-I despised the trashy Google Ads that would show on the site, all for the reward of a fraction of a penny per page view, so I would regularly nuke the ads out of frustration.
-If you go to Google's ad manager to block advertisers from appearing on your site, magically they show you online fashion companies and not the clickbait from trump-coins-for-patriots.blue that ends up on your site. 😡 I'd rather bleed money every month than make a pittance by allowing Google to gurgle out scummy ads onto the site.
+I despised the trashy Google Ads that would show on the site, all for the reward of a fraction of a penny per page view.
+I would regularly nuke the ads out of frustration.
+If you go to Google's ad manager to block advertisers from appearing on your site, magically they show you online fashion companies with colorful banner ads and not the clickbait trump-coins-for-patriots.blue that ends up on your site. 😡 I'd rather bleed money every month than make a pittance by allowing Google to gurgle out scummy ads onto the site.

 But my thoughts on how local news should/could be funded will eventually fill another blog post.